-Genre: Action Developer: Sega of America Publisher: Sega of America Players: 1 Released: 1992
+Genre: Action Developer: Malibu Interactive Publisher: Sega Enterprises Players: 1 Released: 1992

 The Dark Knight of comic book fame first leapt onto the silver screen in 1989 and was followed up with top-notch NES & Genesis carts.
 Flash forward to the summer of 1992, and the movie’s sequel, Batman Returns, is blazing all the movie houses, so naturally video game versions appeared.
 While Konami made versions of Batman Returns on the Nintendo systems (including the so-so NES game and excellent Super NES cart), Sega brought the movie to all four of its systems, including the Genesis and European Master System.
 Will this be a worth follow up to the original Genny title, or will this cart be a case of bat-bunk?

 Like all the other versions, this game follows the film’s story, but for some reason Sega decided to start the gameplay from the MIDDLE of the story, unlike the Konami carts.
 It’s Christmas Eve in Gotham City, but Batman’s not taking a holiday; he’s out to stop the plans of the dastardly Penguin and his minions, the Red Triangle Circus Gang.
 However, the Penguin has tipped the odds in his favor by murdering the Ice Princess and pinning the crime on Batman, turning the citizens of Gotham against our hero.
 If that weren’t enough, Batman also has to deal with a wild card, namely Catwoman, who could either be friend or foe.
 Somehow Batman must defeat the Penguin and clear his name.